 - Documentation for any additional or pending settlements, judgments, awards, or other payments related to the same incident.

-If a response is received within 30 days, the correspondence will be reviewed and a demand will be issued.
-If a response is not received in 30 days, a demand will automatically be issued requesting repayment on all conditional payments related to the case without a proportionate reduction for fees or costs.
+If a response is received within 30 calendar days, the correspondence will be reviewed and a demand letter will be issued.
+If a response is not received in 30 calendar days, a demand letter will automatically be issued requesting repayment on all conditional payments related to the case without a proportionate reduction for fees or costs.

-For more information about a CPN, refer to the document titled Conditional Payment Notice, which can be accessed using the Non-Group Health Plan Recovery link in the Related Links section below.
+For more information about a CPN, refer to the document titled Conditional Payment Notice (Beneficiary), which can be accessed using the Medicare's Recovery Process link.

 Disputing Claims on a CPL or CPN

-If the beneficiary or his/her representative believes any claims included on the CPL or CPN should be removed from Medicare's conditional payment amount, documentation supporting that position must be sent to the BCRC.
+If the beneficiary or his or her attorney or other representative believes any claims included on the CPL or CPN should be removed from Medicare's conditional payment amount, documentation supporting that position must be sent to the BCRC.
 The documentation provided should establish that the claims are not related to what was claimed or were released by the beneficiary.
-This process can be handled via mail, fax, or the Medicare Secondary Payer Recovery Portal (MSPRP).
+This process can be handled via mail, fax, or the MSPRP.
 See the “Medicare Secondary Payer Recovery Portal (MSPRP)” section below for additional details.
 The BCRC will adjust the conditional payment amount to account for any claims it agrees are not related to what has been claimed or released.
 Upon completion of its dispute review process, the BCRC will notify all authorized parties of the resolution of the dispute.

 Medicare Secondary Payer Recovery Portal (MSPRP)

-The MSPRP is an online self-service tool that may be used by Attorneys to manage cases that have been reported to the BCRC.
-The MSPRP allows users to request an update to the conditional payment amount or a copy of a current conditional payment letter.
-Please click the MSPRP link found in the Related Links section below for further details.
+The MSPRP is an online self-service tool that may be used by attorneys to manage cases that have been reported to the BCRC.
+The MSPRP allows users to obtain updated conditional payment amounts or request a copy of a current conditional payment letter.
+Please click the MSPRP link for further details.